eli-johnson-04/portfolio/activity/!01-23-2025-Turning-Old-iPad-Mini-into-a-Monitor.md

 ...What ensued next was one of the most hair-pulling, stressful, and eye-opening adventures I have gone on for the sake of a convenience.
 But I'm a programmer, so, I stared this iPad in the eye until Machine Girl stared back without touching the screen.

 ## This isn't illegal, right...?
-Initially, I tried to use a VNC connection and a hotkey exectuable with the Windows Task Scheduler to run a script that would turn on the screen with Activator, a mostly gesture-focused tool for enabling efficient behavior on the iPad that also has a CLI library.
-Then my computer would open a VNC session, the iPad would constantly wait for and detect a VNC connection from my PC's IP address (hard-coded :p), type in the password, and open the app.
+Initially, I tried to use a VNC connection and a hotkey exectuable with the Windows Task Scheduler.
+My computer would open this VNC session, the iPad would constantly wait for and detect a VNC connection from my PC's IP address (hard-coded :p), then the hotkey executable would type in the password and open the app.
 Something this complex was definitely going to work!

 ...It was worse than you think.
 Yes, iOS is written on top of Linux, but no, iPads do not come with bash installed, ipconfig or any inetutils/network commands, or tree, or openssh, grep (no, it does not have grep), gzip, lsof, NANO IT DOESN'T HAVE NANO, netcat, and a variety of other utilities I am used to.